 What guitar size should I buy?
 Which is the right guitar for me?
 What's the best guitar to learn on?
 We answer your questions with our handy guitar buying guide.

 Here at PMT Online, we are always getting asked LOADS of questions about guitars.
 What guitar is right?
 What's the difference between acoustic and electro-acoustic?
 What size guitar should my child play?
 What guitar is suitable for my son?
-Is there a different guitar shape for girls?
 What accessories do I need to buy if I'm buying a guitar?
-What's the difference between half size and full size guitar?
+What's the difference between half-size and full-size guitar?

 So today, we'd like to give a helping hand in deciding which guitar is the right one with our handy guitar guide.